Energetic Analysis of Emerging Quantum Communication Protocols: Energy cost of bipartite protocols: Quantum Key Distribution

 \subsubsection{Hardware study}

 The influence of different hardware choices on the energy cost of an implementation of the BB84 protocol can be observed in this section.
-The common task $E^{\rm 1Gbit}_{\rm BB84}$ was chosen to display the effects of different hardware.
+The common task $E^{\rm 1Gbit}_{\rm BB84}$ is privileged, to display the effects of different hardware on performing the same task.
 Equipment not considered in this study can be added to the open-source library~\cite{github}.\\

 The most common implementation of BB84 involves a weak coherent state source with the probability of having one photon in a pulse given by $\mu=0.01$, emitting at 1550 nm.
 The photons are then coupled into a fiber and detected with SNSPDs of efficiency $p_{det}=0.95$.
 In Figure \ref{fig:BB84QBER}, $E^{\rm 1Gbit}_{\rm BB84}$ is shown for different QBERs.
 In general, the QBER is separated into two components, one for each measurement basis of the BB84 protocol.
 It depends on various hardware parameters and is not a straightforward function of the distance between the parties.
-It can be optimized for a given setup and a QBER of 2\%, which was recently reported for different distances in metropolitan implementations of the protocol~\cite{MadQCI}.
+It can be optimized for a given setup and a QBER of 2\%, which was recently reported for different distances in metropolitan implementations of the protocol~\cite{MadQCI}.\\